 Norma and George raised three children, Naomi Shields, San Antonio, TX; Tracey S. Mazur (m.
 L. Mazur - d.2002), Warren; George M. Shields III, Warrenton, Georgia. (m.
 Cindy [Holt], daughter Avery).

 He loved Norma and his family, his home and friends, his dog Tufor, the residents and history of Warren, and The Flag of the United States.
 He is remembered for his sense of humor, kindness and many interests that included reading, playing tennis, golfing with best friend (Lew Ayers) and the Dagnabets, learning about Warren’s history, enjoying Swedish smorgasbords, journaling and writing humorous poems.
 His favorite sayings: “make it do, use it up or do without.” and “the most underdeveloped territory is located under your hat.”

 George served the Town of Warren for over 30 years with positions on the School Committee, Warren Public Library board, Finance Committee, finishing with the Board of Assessors.
 Both Norma and George were generous with their time and believed strongly in service to their community.

-Services for George will be held at a later date.
+A Graveside Service for George and Norma will be held on Friday, May 6, 2022 at 1:30PM in the Pine Grove Cemetery in warren.
 In lieu of flowers, memorial donations may be made to The West Warren Public Library, P.O.
 Box 369, West Warren, MA 01092 or The Warren Public Library, P.O.
 Box 937, Warren, MA 01083.

 Varnum Funeral Home, Inc. 43 East Main St., in West Brookfield is assisting his family with arrangements.

-To send sympathy gifts to the family or plant a tree in memory of George M. Shields, Jr., please visit our tribute store.
+To plant a beautiful memorial tree in memory of George M. Shields, Jr., please visit our Tree Store.